abbottjord94/MilitantChickens-TP/Workflow.md

 Note: I am only aware of TortoiseGit working on Windows Machines, install on MacOS or Linux at your own risk

--For the uninitiated, [download TortoiseGit](https://tortoisegit.org/download/)

--Follow install directions
+-For the uninitiated, [download TortoiseGit](https://tortoisegit.org/download/) -Follow install directions
 -Once installed, you can type TortoiseGit in your Windows Search Bar to confirm the installation
 ##WARNING: TortoiseGit operates automatically like a plug-in, you do not need to "start" TortoiseGit like an application

 ---

 ## Creating A Branch
 - In Visual Studio, navigate to the bottom-right corner of the screen (pictured below)
 ![Bottom Right](WorkflowExamples/BottomRightVisualStudio.PNG)

--Click the up arrow that is next to "main" in the example
+- Click the up arrow that is next to "main" in the example

--A pop-up menu should appear, select "New Branch"
+- A pop-up menu should appear, select "New Branch"

--A menu called "Team Explorer - Branches" will open (pictured below)
+- A menu called "Team Explorer - Branches" will open (pictured below)
 ![Branch Explorer](WorkflowExamples/TeamExplorerBranches.PNG)

--Where it says "Enter a branch name <Required>, type in a name in-context to your work (i.e. "jr408-tortoisegit")
+- Where it says "Enter a branch name <Required>, type in a name in-context to your work (i.e. "jr408-tortoisegit")

--Then click the no longer grayed-out "Create Branch"
+- Then click the no longer grayed-out "Create Branch"

 ---

 ## Comitting and Pushing Changes
 ## WARNING: Do not follow this step unless you have created and are in your new branch, never commit directly to main.
 - Go to where your repository folder is located, and right-click
 ![](WorkflowExamples/RightClickRepo.PNG)
 - You will see a section of three options, select the option that reads "Git Commit -> "yourname-newbranch ..."
 #### IF: you see "main" go back to Visual Studio and select a different branch
 ![](WorkflowExamples/TortoiseGitCommit.PNG)
 - After clicking on the "Git Commit -> ..." button, a window will pop-up
 ![](WorkflowExamples/CommitMenuTortoise.PNG)
 - Type in your ATOMIC message that describes the work you did
 - TortoiseGit will automatically check if you made changes to code under the "Modified Files" path
 - New files will be placed under the "Not Versioned" path and normally require you to "check" them in manually
 - Finally, once you have checked your files and added your message click the Commit button with the down arrow in the bottom-right of the window
 - A fancy pop-up window should show the "Tortoise" running to a folder
 - Once the process is finished you can click the "Push" button
 ![](WorkflowExamples/PushWindowTortoise.PNG)
 - Click "OK" on the final window (pictured above)